See the Fake White House in Suburban Maryland: James J. Rowley Training Center

 The new project at the Secret Service’s training center in Beltsville, Md., may not be finished for years.
 Nor will a full-scale chimera come cheap.
 The Hollywood White House is budgeted at $381,000—just about as much as it cost to build the original 182 years ago.

-Pulling up a map on Microsoft’s Bing search engine, I find this Secret Service training area–it’s very clear.
+On a Google Map, the Secret Service training area is very clear.
 But the White House part of it is not clear.
 I have to guess that the photograph at the top is of the White House, due to the general shape of the building and the circular driveway.
 If so, that’s a pretty unconvincing White House.